 Out of Silence

-In 2017 and 2018, the NWC undertook a programme of conversations with groups of women across the country, centring women’s understanding of mental health: the things that keep women well, the social and community networks that support them, and the services they turn to in times of difficulty.Read the report here
+In 2017 and 2018, the NWC undertook a programme of conversations with groups of women across Ireland, centring women’s understanding of mental health: the things that keep women well, the social and community networks that support them, and the services they turn to in times of difficulty.Read the report here

 The WMHN held Strengthening Responses, a seminar on domestic violence and women's mental health, on 3 December 2018.
 Dr Siân Oram, Lecturer in Women’s Mental Health at the Institute of Psychiatry, Psychology and Neuroscience in King’s College London was one of our speakers.View the slides here